 One of the ways we interpret history is through what we call primary sources.
-This can include people who were eye witnesses to events as well as archeological findings from the time period.
-The Apostle Peter was a contemporary of Paul.
+This can include people who were eye witnesses to events as well as archaeological findings from the time period.
+The Apostle Peter was a contemporary of Paul and thus a primary source to the subject matter at hand.
 Here is what Peter said about Paul:

 “15 And account that the longsuffering of our Lord is salvation; even as our beloved brother Paul also, according to the wisdom given to him, wrote unto you; 16 as also in all his epistles, speaking in them of these things; wherein are some things hard to be understood, which the ignorant and unstedfast wrest, as they do also the other scriptures, unto their own destruction.
 17 Ye therefore, beloved, knowing these things beforehand, beware lest, being carried away with the error of the wicked, ye fall from your own stedfastness” (2 Peter 3:15-17, ASV).

 We learn some important details from Peter’s words.
-Paul wrote some things that are hard to understand, but they do not negate the other Scriptures.
+Apparently, Paul wrote some things that are hard to understand, but they do not negate the other Scriptures.
 The other Scriptures are a reference to the Old Testament.
-They did not have a New Testament in their day.
+They did not have a New Testament in that time.
 Paul was a very educated man, which is why some people struggled with his words.

 Third, the Greek word for holy, hagios, is not even found in this chapter (Romans 14).
 Thus, he is addressing common days, not holy days like the Sabbath.
-If he were referring to the Sabbath, Paul would have used the specific Greek word for Sabbath, sabbaton.
+If he were referring to the Sabbath, Paul would have used a specific Greek word for Sabbath, such as sabbaton (or similar words).
 Fourth, Paul was not addressing which days God considers to be holy, but what days men esteem higher than others.
-God is the one who set aside the Sabbath, not man.
+God is the one who consecrated the Sabbath, not man.

 The Romans were very superstitious.
-They considered some days of the week to be unlucky, such as Saturday (Tibullus, 1:3,17-18; Propertius 4:1,81-86).
-They also considered certain days of the month bad for specific activities such as business or travel (Marcus Varro, On the Latin Language: VI:29-31; Plutarch, Roman Questions, 25).
-There were even days of certain months on which activities were discouraged, such as marriage (Ovid, Fasti, 5:470-492).
-On some days, common activities were encouraged, such as eating certain foods (Ovid, Fasti, 6:169 – For instance, beans and spelt were eaten on June 1st to honor Juno).
+They considered some days of the week to be unlucky, such as Saturday (Tibullus, Elegies, 1.3,17-18; Propertius, Elegies, 4.1,81-86).
+They also considered certain days of the month bad for specific activities such as business or travel (Marcus Varro, On the Latin Language, 6.29-31; Plutarch, Roman Questions, 25).
+There were even days of certain months on which activities were discouraged, such as marriage (Ovid, Fasti, 5.470-492).
+On some days, common activities were encouraged, such as eating certain foods (Ovid, Fasti, 6.169 – For instance, beans and spelt were eaten on June 1st to honor Juno).

 Another issue raised in Romans 14:5-6 is the issue of abstaining from meat.
-There was a strain of thought in the Roman world which believed very strongly in vegetarianism (Ovid, Metamorphosis,bk15:76-112, 140-142, 458-462; Seneca, Epistulae, 108:17-22; Plutarch: On the Eating of Flesh, 1:41 and On Isis and Osiris, sections 2,4,7; Lucius Apuleis, Metamorphosis, 11:26-29).
+There was a strain of thought in the Roman world which believed very strongly in vegetarianism (Ovid, Metamorphosis,15.76-112, 140-142, 458-462; Seneca, Epistulae, 108.17-22; Plutarch: On the Eating of Flesh, 1.41 and On Isis and Osiris, sections 2,4,7; Lucius Apuleis, Metamorphosis, 11.26-29).
 From these sources we can see that their vegetarian beliefs were rooted either in the worship of other gods (such as Isis and Osiris) or in a form of reincarnation which viewed the spirits of dead people as dwelling in animals.

 With this historical understanding, we can better ascertain the meaning of these verses.
 Paul himself was an educated man and even a Roman citizen.
 While he grew up Jewish, he also grew up in a culture that practiced these Roman superstitions.
-He was well versed with them.
+He was aware of them.